MeenaSunderam/responsibleai/README.md

-# SPECTRE - with great powers comes great responsibility
+# Responsible AI - with great powers comes great responsibility

-## What is SPECTRE
+## What is Responsible AI

-SPECTRE is a AI Governance framework.
-With increased use of AI / ML in critical decision making process, SPECTRE provides a objective index for measuring the health of the model across the following dimensions
+Responsible AI is a AI Governance framework.
+With increased use of AI / ML in critical decision making process, Responsible AI provides a objective index for measuring the health of the model across the following dimensions

 - Security:  Who can access the Model in production
 - Privacy:  Differential Privacy of data used in model training exercise